guardianproject/info/content/blog/2012-07-05-a-network-analysis-of-encrypted-voice-over-ostn.md

   </p>
 </div>

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 It is quite clear to the user that ZTRP has been enabled by the lock icon that appears in both phones.
 Traffic logging has also confirmed that when you see the lock icon, ZRTP has successfully been set up and is being used.
 So far, so good.
 Make sure you see the lock sign if you are expecting to be talking on a secure conversation.

 CSipSimple uses **opportunistic** ZRTP encryption that is enabled by default for OSTN accounts with CSipSimple.
-This means that all calls will begin without encryption and then send &#8216;ZRTP Hello&#8217; packets to let each host know that a ZRTP conversation can begin.
+This means that all calls will begin without encryption and then send ‘ZRTP Hello’ packets to let each host know that a ZRTP conversation can begin.
 From here ZRTP negotiates a secure connection and then transfers the conversation to encrypted voice.
 Here are two pictures from Wireshark showing the very beginning of a (ZRTP enabled) OSTN phone call and where the encryption actually switches on.
 The SRTP protocol indicates that you are using encrypted voice.
 ZRTP simply defines the negotiation process for SRTP.
 This is not a minor thing however, it is because of this that ZRTP can provide end-to-end encryption.
 End-to-end encryption prevents a third-party from eavesdropping and possibly passing information on to higher authorities.

 <div id="attachment_2474" style="width: 709px" class="wp-caption alignnone">
   <a href="https://guardianproject.info/wp-content/uploads/2012/06/zrtpstart.png"><img aria-describedby="caption-attachment-2474" class="size-full wp-image-2474 " title="zrtpstart" src="https://guardianproject.info/wp-content/uploads/2012/06/zrtpstart.png" alt="" width="699" height="97" srcset="https://guardianproject.info/wp-content/uploads/2012/06/zrtpstart.png 699w, https://guardianproject.info/wp-content/uploads/2012/06/zrtpstart-300x41.png 300w" sizes="(max-width: 699px) 100vw, 699px" /></a>